Which Colors Should You Use On The Outside Of Your Home To Help You Sell Quicker?

 But how can this help you sell your home?
 We’ve compiled a list of some of the most persuasive exterior paint colors that will convince buyers your home is the one for them.

 Don’t be mistaken into thinking that clue is only an appropriate color for coastal homes.
-A 2017 study by Zillow reported that not only are blue homes one of the most popular colors, and they also sell for more on average.
+According to HGTV, blue is one of the top selling colors for homes, and according to Zillow, they also sell for more on average.
 Blue can help to make your home to make a statement, by enhancing architectural elements and standing out in listing photos.

 The color white evokes images of serenity and cleanliness and the phrase ‘White picket fence” is often used to describe an idyllic home.
 Light colors also make your home appear larger.
 Stark white, can look harsh, instead, use a creamy white with yellow undertones for the exterior of your home.